Liberty Village: King-Liberty pedestrian bridge

 A pedestrian bridge to connect Liberty Village to neighbouring Niagara was approved in 2011 and construction began in 2018.
-The $11.5 million bridge will provide better access to both Liberty Village and Niagara which is currently cut off by the railway corridor with access to King Street either by travelling west to Dufferin Street or east to Strachan Avenue to travel north to King Street West.
+The $11.5 million bridge would provide better access to both Liberty Village and Niagara which is currently cut off by the railway corridor with access to King Street either by travelling west to Dufferin Street or east to Strachan Avenue to travel north to King Street West.
 Both areas were once industrial lands but are now primarily residential.
-The steel truss span will be added in September 2019 and should open in 2020.
+The steel truss span was added in September 2019 and opened in April 2021 but it has been plagued by elevator issues and graffiti since opening.